joaopalmeiro/datavis-python-playground/datawrapper-api/README.md

 # Datawrapper API

+## Notes

+- In order to check the metadata available for each type of chart, go to: `https://api.datawrapper.de/v3/charts/<ID>`.

 ## References

 - Horst, M. (2013).
 A Field of Expertise, the Organization, or Science Itself?
 Scientists’ Perception of Representing Research in Public Communication. _Science Communication, 35_(6), 758–779. https://doi.org/10.1177/1075547013487513.